-- Disasters: Chemical spills, oil slicks, radioactive contamination, wild fires, tornadoes, volcanoes, dying forest and growing deserts
+- Disasters: Chemical spills, oil slicks, radioactive contamination, wild fires, tornadoes, volcanoes, dying forest and growing deserts, alien and robotic invaders, etc.

 - Melting polar caps will raise sea levels and flood your coasts in case of global warming

-“Your decisions will most likely lead into states where you have to rethink your whole way of playing!” – Jens Isensee, the Designer
+“Your decisions will most likely lead into states where you have to rethink your whole way of playing!” – Jens Isensee, Lead Designer

-“Exploring the balance between growth and sustainability is the key to success in this game.” – Martin Wahnschaffe, the Programmer
+“Exploring the balance between growth and sustainability is the key to success in this game.” – Martin Wahnschaffe, Lead Programmer

 „Oh, and don’t let the cutesy graphics and streamlined interface fool you; Imagine Earth can be a most demanding beast.“ – Gnome, Indiegames.com